Roots and Radishes

 When it comes to summer salads, this peach blueberry salad is easily in my top three!
 It's one that my mom discovered years ago, and every summer we would make it multiple times per week to get in as many peak-season blueberries and peaches as we could.
 Sometimes out of desperation in winter, we'd even try it with frozen blueberries and peaches.
 Definitely not the same!

-The textures and flavors of sweet fruits with tangy goat cheese and crunchy toasted almonds is just delightful.
+The textures and flavors of sweet fruits with tangy goat cheese and crunchy toasted almonds is delightful, plus it's easy to throw together quickly on a sunny summer weekend or work lunch.
 It's right up there with my other summer favorite, strawberry asiago salmon salad.

 Jump to: